fatash89/atom/doc/source/includes/sdk-specification.md

 # param_data is None
 ```

 Explicitly delete parameters from Atom.
-If a parameter was created with `timeout_ms=0` then this *always* needs to be called after, otherwise the memory will just sit in redis.
-In general, it's ill-advised to use `timeout_ms=0` and recommended you choose a safe timeout as a fallback in case we ever forget to call this function.
-Normal dev flows should *always* plan to call this function and should use the timeout as a fallback, not a primary mechanism, for cleaning up memory.
+If a parameter was created with the default `timeout_ms=0` then this should *always* be called on element shutdown or when the parameter is no longer necessary, otherwise the memory will just sit in Redis.

 ### API